dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 Running this command, `yarn run encore dev --watch`, will allow us to compile our javascript and CSS into assets to be used in the Symfony templates.

 **NOTE** Extra packages may need to be installed.
 Encore will list these requirements when the command above is run.

-Let's move the contents of our CSS file we created in part 1 (`web/css/style.css`) into the new file we've created above (`assets/css/global.scss`)

 Open the base twig template which can be found: `app/Resources/views/base.html.twig` and replace the contents with: